 We have installed a lift to our upper floors.

 We have an accessible ground-floor single bedroom in Sharpham House, located close to the lift.
-The Clare Milne room has an attached accessible bathroom (see below for how to book)
+The Clare Milne room has an attached accessible bathroom.
+Click here for more details and how to book this room

 All of the downstairs rooms in Sharpham House are wheelchair accessible and there is an accessible toilet.